 \section{Experiments}

-In our main experiments, we show that \method{} achieves strong results on three complex reasoning domains: Sokoban, Rubik's Cube, and the inequality proving benchmark INT \cite{wu2020int}.
+\piotrm{16.08 Review carefully all references to \citep{czechowski2021subgoal}} In our main experiments, we show that \method{} achieves strong results on three complex reasoning domains: Sokoban, Rubik's Cube, and the inequality proving benchmark INT \citep{wu2020int}.
 In particular, \abbrv{} outperforms other hierarchical planning methods and sets a new state-of-the-art on INT.

-Furthermore, we aim to answer the following questions: a)~What are suitable choices of subgoal distances and correspondng trade-off? b)~What are the other methods of search using adaptive subgoal distances? c)~What is the contribution of \abbrv{} components to the performance?
+\piotrm{16.08 review this }Furthermore, we aim to answer the following questions: a)~What are suitable choices of subgoal distances and the corresponding trade-offs? b)~What are other methods of search using adaptive subgoal distances? c)~What is the contribution of \abbrv{} components to its performance?

 As the main performance metric, we use the success rate, which is the fraction of solved problem instances.
 The computational budget is defined as the graph size, i.e., the number of nodes visited during search and evaluated with a neural network (subgoal generator, value function, verifier, or conditional low-level policy).
-For alternative comparison taking into account number of calls to separate neural networks see Appendix \ref{appendix:additional_comparisons}.
+For alternative comparison taking into account the number of calls to separate neural networks, see Appendix \ref{appendix:additional_comparisons}.